SALT-Lab-Human-AI/project-check-point-1-nesj/docs/Final Project Report.md

 The CompanionAgent serves as the cognitive engine of the system.
 It coordinates between deterministic rule-based components and generative reasoning modules to ensure that interactions remain safe, empathetic, and contextually grounded.
 Key functionalities include:

 * Intent recognition, routing questions to appropriate handlers such as medication lookup, event retrieval, or conversational engagement.
 * Sentiment classification, which identifies user mood and influences tone adjustments and proactive check-ins.
+(Figure 3,6)
 * Emergency triage leverages a structured keyword–pattern detection system that identifies high-risk statements, assigns an appropriate severity level, and initiates the emergency workflow.
 When a critical threshold is reached, Carely automatically passes the alert to the backend’s notification service, which delivers a real-time Telegram message to the user’s designated caregiver.
+(Figure 11)
 * PII redaction, applied deterministically before prompting the model, reducing the risk of sensitive information leakage.
+(Figure 7)
 * Prompt construction, where relevant memory layers - short-term context, semantic recall, episodic summaries, and structured data are combined into a coherent input block.
 * Response generation, executed through an LLM configured on the Groq platform for low-latency inference.